bnowack/karma-cukes/README.md

 ## Assertion utils

-For very basic operations, Karma-Cukes has 3 built-in assertion methods that are available in step definitions.
+Karma-Cukes comes with 3 (basic) assertion methods that are accessible from step definitions.

 * `this.assert.ok(condition, callback, message)`
 * `this.assert.equal(actual, expected, callback, message)`